KEDI Journal of Educational Policy

 - The complete title of the article should be specified above the abstract.

 - The length of the articles should not exceed 25 pages, including references, tables and figures.
+Please note that the paper which exceed 25 pages will be returned.

 Tables and Figures